CanKeles5/CENG502-Spring2023/Keles/Readme.md

 @TODO: Discuss the paper in relation to the results in the paper and your results.

+We believe that we have been able to confirm the results of the authors partially.
+We have reduced the number of FLOPs while maintaining meaningfull weights that still achive a respectable accuracy.
 FLOPs: ...

 Preserving accuracy: ...